anusha-murali/anusha-murali.github.io/CS124/heaps.md

 ## My Solutions to Selected Exercises from CLRS

+Chapter 6 of CLRS contains many beautiful problems on heaps.
+[My solutions to a number of selected problems can be found here.](./heaps_problems.md)

 1. What are the minimum and maximum numbers of elements in a heap of height $h$?
    The maximum number of elements is when the bottom row is full, which is,